 - Enjoy talking with guests and enhancing their educational experience at TCWR

 - Have an appreciation for animals and TCWR

 - Be able to be in the heat (shade canopy provided)

-- Be able to pay the materials fee for training materials and shirt ($30 for material and shirt the first year and $15 each year after the first)
+- Be able to pay the materials fee for training materials and docent shirt ($30 for materials and shirt the first year, and $15 each year after the first)

-The interview can be scheduled with Ivy and if chosen the training session will be announced.
+- The interview can be scheduled with Ivy Cooper and when chosen the training session will be announced.